-Step 2 – Unroll your underlay
+Step 2 – Unroll your Underlay

 Unroll the initial underlay strip alongside the wall.
-If your underlay has an overlap at one end and an adhesive strip at the other, place the adhesive strip on the edge alongside the wall so the overlap is ready to lay over the next strip.
+If your underlay has an overlap at one end and an adhesive strip at the other, place the adhesive strip on the edge alongside the wall, so the overlap is ready to lay over the next strip.

-Step 3 – Measure it out and cut carefully
+Step 3 – Measure and Cut Carefully

 Carefully measure how much you unrolled for the first strip and then cut it.

 Unfurl the overlap piece and peel off the strip that covers the adhesive before laying it down.
 Use duct or utility tape to connect all the rows if your underlay doesn’t have adhesive.

 Take care not to overlap the rows.
 Instead, lay them down so that the seams are lying perfectly together.
 Using this technique will achieve the perfect foundation for your vinyl flooring.

 Cutting your underlay with scissors if the roll is thin; otherwise, it’s best to use a knife and a straight edge for a precision cut.

 Lay your underlay on top of the vapour barrier or directly over the subfloor if there are no moisture concerns.
 The best way to do this depends on the manufacturer’s directions.

 Some experts recommend laying only a few underlay strips and fitting your vinyl over the top before switching back to laying underlay once the first few strips are almost covered.